 Hip replacement is surgery to replace one or both hips with artificial joints made from plastic, ceramic, or metal components.
 Some people with spondylitis choose hip replacement if hip pain and dysfunction cannot be managed with medication.
-Hip replacement is a common type of arthroplasty, or joint replacement.
+Hip replacement is a common type of arthroplasty - surgery to replace or repair a joint.

 What does it involve?